 Begin by opening the page containing your links in Elementor page builder.

 Then, click on the Section or Column containing the text links you want to change the color.
 See the screenshot above to understand what I mean.

 - Click on “Style” to open styling options

 - Then click on “Typography” to see more options

 You should now see “Link Color” and “Link Hover Color” options

 Step 4.
 Choose your preferred link color

-You can now click on the color picker to choose you paste in your preferred link color.
+You can now click on the color picker to choose your preferred color or paste in your color code.

 - Under “Link Color” choose the color for your links.

 - Under “Link Hover Color” choose the color that you want to display when cursor is hovered on the links.